AresMUSH/aresmush.com/tutorials/manage/forgot-headwiz-pw.md

 ## Forgotten Root User Password

 Normally you don't need the root user password, because you should be using your ares user for everything.
-But if you do ever forget it, you can reset it in your Digital Ocean droplet console.
+But if you do ever forget it, you can reset it in your DigitalOcean droplet console.
 See the DO help article [reset droplet root passwords](https://www.digitalocean.com/docs/droplets/resources/reset-root-password/) for details.